Design that connects us

-Lisa is a Chartered Ergonomist with over 10 years of experience across various industries, including: Medical, Transport and Consumer.
-Lisa specialises in bridging human factors and design research to create innovative and inclusive products and services, grounded in evidence.
+Lisa is a Chartered Ergonomist with 15 years of experience across various industries, including healthcare, transport, culture and heritage.
+Lisa specialises in bridging human factors and design research to create innovative and sustainable services and experiences, grounded in evidence.

 Head of Accessibility and Inclusive Design

 Emily has worked on numerous accessibility initiatives for national and international organisations, including the Olympic and Paralympic Games in Rio de Janeiro and Heathrow Airport.
 Emily has also worked with the Council of Europe and sat on equality boards advising premier league football clubs.

 Oliver has over 15 years worth of global marketing experience, managing marketing and new business teams in advertising, media, brand strategy and fast-growth software companies.